Skip to Main Content

 (2) “Finding the right specialists:” “While there has recently been pushback in the industry against “one-size-fits-all” solutions, the continuing demand from organizations for DEI generalists incentivizes practitioners to continue offering these exact things, and has no doubt contributed to the rapid proliferation of cookie-cutter DEI firms and consultancies offering virtually the same services.”
 The author proposed more substantial research and vetting of DEI specialists to go beyond the visible list of DEI influencers.
 Hey, maybe I can have a second career as a DEI specialist?
 What are the qualifications anyway?
 The author suggests speaking with the consultant’s references, seriously?
 All the consultants are in it for the hourly fee to charge employers to tell employers what they already know.
 This is circular logic if you accept the notion that employers never wanted DEI in the first instance; it’s bad for business.

 The mighty corporate industrial complex and the bias it pedals cannot be remedied with DEI.
 The private government employer is powerful.
 DEI will fail.
-I am apologetic to provide this dismal outlook about DEI, but we all need to confront the elephant in the room.
+I am apologetic for providing this dismal outlook about DEI, but we all need to confront the elephant in the room.
 Employers do not want DEI!
 They and their handlers just want you to think they do.
-It’s capitalism at any cost, and DEI is just a hinderance.
-Until DEI makes a corporation money, it is merely a marketing piece trouped out to sooth the American workforce and many socio-political minded people.
+It’s capitalism at any cost, and DEI is just a hindrance.
+Until DEI makes corporation money, it is merely a marketing piece trouped out to soothe the American workforce and many socio-political-minded people.
 This is the deep dark secret that no one addresses.

 Conclusion and the Real DEI